-Cloning, particularly through somatic cell nuclear transfer (SCNT), involves transferring the nucleus of a somatic cell into an enucleated egg, which is then stimulated to develop into an embryo (Swegen et.al., 2023).
+Cloning, particularly through somatic cell nuclear transfer (SCNT), involves transferring the nucleus of a somatic cell into an enucleated egg, which is then stimulated to develop into an embryo (Swegen etal., 2023).
 This embryo can be implanted into a surrogate to produce an offspring genetically identical to the donor animal.
 While ethically and technically complex, cloning offers the potential to restore lost genetic diversity or even revive extinct species.
 The first attempt at cloning an extinct subspecies occurred in 2003 with the Pyrenean ibex (Capra pyrenaica pyrenaica), which was brought back to life briefly before dying from lung complications shortly after birth.
 More recently, the black-footed ferret named “Elizabeth Ann” was cloned from cells cryopreserved in the 1980s, marking the first successful cloning of an endangered species in North America.
 These breakthroughs demonstrate both the promise and the limitations of SCNT in conservation biology.
 Cloning is not a silver bullet.
 It requires high-quality cell lines, surrogate mothers from closely related species, and robust postnatal care.
 Yet as technologies improve, SCNT may become a vital part of integrated strategies for species recovery.

 E. Assisted reproductive technologies (ARTs) in endangered species

 Assisted reproductive technologies (ARTs) encompass a suite of methods including AI, IVF, ET, gamete intracytoplasmic injection (ICSI), sperm sexing, and hormonal synchronization (Wu et.al., 2025).
 These approaches collectively expand the reproductive toolkit available to conservationists and veterinarians.
 ARTs have been applied to over 40 species of mammals, from primates and carnivores to ungulates and marine mammals.
 The success of ARTs often depends on species-specific reproductive biology, requiring detailed knowledge of estrous cycles, gamete physiology, and embryo development.
 For example, ARTs have increased the genetic diversity of captive populations of the scimitar-horned oryx (Oryx dammah), which has since been reintroduced to parts of its historical range after being extinct in the wild.
 Similarly, ARTs in felids such as the clouded leopard (Neofelis nebulosa) have produced viable offspring that help maintain small captive populations.
-The integration of ARTs with cryobanking and genetic screening ensures that breeding decisions maximize both genetic diversity and reproductive success (Bolton et.al., 2022).
+The integration of ARTs with cryobanking and genetic screening ensures that breeding decisions maximize both genetic diversity and reproductive success (Bolton etal., 2022).
 These technologies are also increasingly combined with non-invasive monitoring tools such as hormone assays to optimize timing and improve outcomes.

 F. Ethical considerations in reproductive biotechnology

 The use of reproductive biotechnology in conservation raises significant ethical and ecological questions.
 Critics argue that these interventions may divert resources from habitat protection or risk creating genetically narrow populations if not managed carefully.
 Concerns also include animal welfare during procedures, the potential for reduced genetic fitness through artificial selection, and the ecological consequences of reintroducing cloned or lab-conceived individuals into wild populations.
 Ethical guidelines recommend that reproductive technologies be used as part of integrated conservation strategies, complementing rather than replacing efforts to protect natural habitats and populations.
 Transparent decision-making, stakeholder engagement, and adherence to welfare standards are critical to ensure responsible implementation.
-Despite these concerns, reproductive biotechnologies remain indispensable tools in the fight against biodiversity loss (Pathak et.al., 2014).
+Despite these concerns, reproductive biotechnologies remain indispensable tools in the fight against biodiversity loss (Pathak etal., 2014).
 They provide options for species on the brink of extinction and help maintain genetic diversity in fragmented populations, offering a scientific lifeline where traditional conservation measures are insufficient.

 V. Biotechnology in Disease Diagnosis and Wildlife Health Monitoring